Many Smartphone Owners Don't Take Steps To Secure Their Devices

 From Pew Research's new report: More than a quarter (28%) of smartphone owners say they do not use a screen lock or other security features to access their phone.
 And while a majority of smartphone users say they have updated their phone's apps or operating system, about 40% say they only update when it's convenient for them.
 Meanwhile, some users forgo updating their phones altogether: Around one-in-ten smartphone owners report they never update their phone's operating system (14%) or update the apps on their phone (10%).

-Love to update the OS on my phone (Score:1)
+Love to update the OS on my phone (Score:3, Insightful)

 Unfortunately that's down to the manufacturer and carrier, neither of which give a flying fuck after they sold you the contract.
 Probably take someone suing them until this changes in the UK.

+My old Samsung worked fine when I got it, and over its lifetime suffered two noticeable degradations in reliability - each coinciding with an automatic update of the OS.
+Each update left more device features unreliable or completely borked.

+New (also Android) phone works fine for now.
+Need to find a way to turn off automatic updates before it ends up going the same way.

-Automatic for the win (Score:2)
+Automatic for the win (Score:3)

 To be fair most android phones I've seen have auto app upgrade enabled. iPhone doesn't but it's possible to set and forget about it until it's updating while you're trying to do something net or process intensive.